-- "adjusted underlying revenue" means total income other than: - (a) non-recurrent grants used to fund capital expenditure; and - (b) non-monetary asset contributions; and - (c) contributions to fund capital expenditure from sources other than those referred to above - "adjusted underlying surplus (or deficit)" means adjusted underlying revenue less total expenditure - "asset renewal expenditure" means expenditure on an existing asset or on replacing an existing asset that returns the service capability of the asset to its original capability - "current assets" has the same meaning as in the AAS - "current liabilities" has the same meaning as in the AAS - "non-current assets" means all assets other than current assets - "non-current liabilities" means all liabilities other than current liabilities - "non-recurrent grant" means a grant obtained on the condition that it be expended in a specified manner and is not expected to be received again during the period covered by a council's Strategic Resource Plan - "own-source revenue" means adjusted underlying revenue other than revenue that is not under the control of council (including government grants - "population" means the resident population estimated by council - "rate revenue" means revenue from general rates, municipal charges, service rates and service charges - "recurrent grant" means a grant other than a non-recurrent grant - "residential rates" means revenue from general rates, municipal charges, service rates and service charges levied on residential properties - "restricted cash" means cash and cash equivalents, within the meaning of the AAS, that are not available for use other than for a purpose for which it is restricted, and includes cash to be used to fund capital works expenditure from the previous financial year - "unrestricted cash" means all cash and cash equivalents other than restricted cash.
+"adjusted underlying revenue" means total income other than:

+- (a) non-recurrent grants used to fund capital expenditure; and - (b) non-monetary asset contributions; and - (c) contributions to fund capital expenditure from sources other than those referred to above

+"adjusted underlying surplus (or deficit)" means adjusted underlying revenue less total expenditure

+"asset renewal expenditure" means expenditure on an existing asset or on replacing an existing asset that returns the service capability of the asset to its original capability

+"current assets" has the same meaning as in the AAS

+"current liabilities" has the same meaning as in the AAS

+"non-current assets" means all assets other than current assets

+"non-current liabilities" means all liabilities other than current liabilities

+"non-recurrent grant" means a grant obtained on the condition that it be expended in a specified manner and is not expected to be received again during the period covered by a council's Strategic Resource Plan

+"own-source revenue" means adjusted underlying revenue other than revenue that is not under the control of council (including government grants

+"population" means the resident population estimated by council

+"rate revenue" means revenue from general rates, municipal charges, service rates and service charges

+"recurrent grant" means a grant other than a non-recurrent grant

+"residential rates" means revenue from general rates, municipal charges, service rates and service charges levied on residential properties

+"restricted cash" means cash and cash equivalents, within the meaning of the AAS, that are not available for use other than for a purpose for which it is restricted, and includes cash to be used to fund capital works expenditure from the previous financial year

+"unrestricted cash" means all cash and cash equivalents other than restricted cash.

-Retired measures Results Service / indicator / measure 2017 2018 2019 1 Animal Management Health and Safety Animal Management Prosecutions [Number of successful animal management prosecutions] φ 0 4 Retired in 2020 Retired in 2020 This measure was replaced by AM7 from 1 July 2019.
-Efficiency Revenue Level Average Residential rate per residential property assessment [Residential rate revenue / Number of residential property assessments] \$1062 \$1109 \$1186 Retired in 2020 Retired in 2020 This measure was replaced by E4 from 1 July 2019.
-Obligations Asset renewal Asset renewal compared to depreciation [Asset renewal expense / Asset depreciation] x100 74.65% 86.18% 65.36% Retired in 2020 This measure was replaced by O5 from 1 July 2019.
+This measure was replaced by AM7 from 1 July 2019.
+This measure was replaced by E4 from 1 July 2019.
+This measure was replaced by O5 from 1 July 2019.
+1 Retired in 2020 Thi Retired in 2020 Thi Retired in 2020 Thi Results 2019 4 \$1186 65.36% 2018 0 \$1109 86.18% 2017 ø \$1062 74.65% Retired measures Service / indicator / measure Animal Management Health and Safety Animal Management Prosecutions [Number of successful animal management prosecutions] Efficiency Revenue Level Average Residential rate per residential property assessment [Residential rate revenue / Number of residential property assessments] Obligations Asset renewal Asset renewal compared to depreciation [Asset renewal expense / Asset depreciation] x100